Lido - Liquid Staking for ETH

 Risks to Consider

-Staking Yields & Rewards
+Staking Yields & Fee Breakdown

-- Solana (stSOL): around 6–8% annual yield.
+- Solana (stSOL): around 6-8% annual yield.
+Less DeFi integration than stETH.

 - Polygon (stMATIC): typically 4-6% annual yield.